 Things in Bowls: Any bowls can be made with cauliflower rice or greens instead of regular rice.
 Other items to skip: Agave BBQ, Yo Sauce, and Balsamic Glaze.

-Chipotle recently added this option to it’s online ordering app, making it super easy to order ahead and pick up your bowl!
-If you’re not ordering ahead, you simply order a Carnitas (pork) salad with fajita veggies, pico de gallo (mild salsa) and guacamole.
+Chipotle recently added THREE options to it’s online ordering app, making it super easy to order ahead and pick up your bowl!
+If you’re not ordering ahead, you simply order a Carnitas (pork), Adobo Chicken or Carne Asada salad with fajita veggies, pico de gallo (mild salsa) and guacamole — skip the dressing.
 More information can be found here.